schism-dev/schism/docs/getting-started/typical-workflow.md

 4. Control the balance between numerical diffusion and dispersion (`indvel`, `ihorcon`)
 5. Transport solver efficiency may require some experience.
 6. $LSC^2$ grid requires some learning/experience, but is a very powerful tool (resembling unstructured grid in the vertical)
-7. See [Case studies](../case-study.md) commonly encountered issues in 3D setup.
+7. See [Case studies](../case-study.md) for commonly encountered issues in 3D setup.

 !!!note A Beginners guide
     Another good resource for beginners is a mini live [manual](https://github.com/Krys1202/Guide_SCHISM) by Ms. Christelle Auguste (U. of Tasmania).
 There is a PDF on there.